Workplace Law Faculty

 Nantiya has finally figured out what the rest of Denver knows, which is that the Rocky Mountain region is the perfect place to live.
 She returns to Denver with her spouse, Craig, and her two children, Bennett and Matilyn.

-Assoc Dean of Institutional Diversity and Inclusiveness, Associate Professor
+Assoc Dean of Institutional Diversity and Inclusiveness, Professor

+Catherine Smith joined the faculty at the University of Denver Sturm College of Law in 2004.
 After graduating from the University of South Carolina School of Law, Professor Smith clerked for the late Chief Judge Henry A. Politz of the U. S. Court of Appeals for the Fifth Circuit and for U.S. Magistrate Judge William M. Catoe Jr. She then served as a legal fellow at the Southern Poverty Law Center.
-Before joining the faculty at the University of Denver, Professor Smith was an Assistant Professor at the Thurgood Marshall School of Law from 2000 to 2004.
+Before joining the faculty at the University of Denver, Professor Smith was an assistant professor at the Thurgood Marshall School of Law from 2000 to 2004.

 Sheldon H. Smith is a partner in Holme, Roberts & Owen LLP’s tax group, advising clients on ERISA, executive compensation, and fiduciary duties.

 Mr. Smith represents public and private companies and governmental organizations in assisting them with employee benefit matters.
 He has crafted a number of “state of the art” types of qualified and non-qualified retirement plans, with a focus on saving taxes and providing effective tools for productivity and profitability.

 Since 1980, Mr. Smith had been a member of either the adjunct or visiting faculties of the University of Denver Sturm College of Law.
 He received his undergraduate degree (B.A.) from Washington University in St. Louis and both of his law degrees (J.D. and LL.M. (taxation)) from the University of Denver.